Dantali0n/OpenCSD/README.md

 These are grouped by component and ordered by importance.

+1. Support & Infrastructure
+   1. Use clang-tidy to apply code formatting
+   2. Integrate CI/CD job to check clang-tidy formatting
-1. Testing & Verification
+2. Testing & Verification
    1. [ ] Complete runtime testbench to ensure filesystem behavior
-2. FUSE
+3. FUSE
    1. [ ] Upgrade FUSE to 3.13.0
    2. [ ] Remove requirement for redundant `-o max_read=...` argument
    3. [ ] Increase performance